Painted Dark Green Kitchen Cabinets

 This post contains affiliate links.
 See our disclosure here.

 It’s been so long, I’ve almost forgotten what our original kitchen cabinetry looked like, and how much paint can change things.
-When we had hopped on the white cabinet trend, and added brass hardware too and it made such a difference.
+When we had hopped on the white cabinets trend, and added brass hardware too and it made such a difference.
 We also took out old cabinets on the other wall and added a free standing piece of furniture and open shelving.
-The buffet was also painted dark green to bring the kitchen together and looks amazing with the wooden shelves above to feel more like an open kitchen even though it’s vert cozy.
+The buffet was also painted dark green to bring the kitchen into a more cohesive look, and looks amazing with the wooden shelves above to feel more like an open kitchen even though it’s vert cozy.

 To me the biggest thing about our bottom painting cabinets a dark color is that we had come from that place of a dark and heavy kitchen 10 years ago with all old oak cabinets, and I didn’t want the cabinets to be light sucking again and have an entirely dark green kitchen.
-I still like a light and bright kitchen.
+We went though a farmhouse stage with all white cabinets.
+We have such great natural light in the morning and I still like a light and bright kitchen.
 I love the crisp whites and subway tile on our backsplash.
-I would love marble or white countertops, but we aren’t ready to change that yet from our butcherblock countertops.
+I would love marble countertops or white countertops, but we aren’t ready to change that yet from our butcherblock countertops.
+The nice thing about green cabinets is that stone countertops aren’t needed.
+They go well with lots of different materials.
 Find the hand-painted wallpaper above the doorway here.

 The perfect solution was to only paint the bottom cabinets for the dark contrast and keep the top cabinets white.
 It would also contrast well with the natural wood of our kitchen island which acts like a neutral.
 I always get a ton of compliments on the towel bar under my sink that holds my dish towels.
 Here is the link if you want to grab one for yourself!